Planning and Completing an Amazing Kitchen Remodel That’s Worth the Money!

-- Appliances can range widely in cost based on the features you expect, but anticipate spending at least $1200-$1500 on a refrigerator and an oven can cost even more at $2000 or $3,000 for a Samsung or other major brand.
+- Appliances can range widely in cost based on the features you expect, but anticipate spending at least $1,500-$2,500 on a refrigerator, and an oven can cost even more at $2,500 or $5,000 for a Samsung or other major brand.

 Maybe you’ve got the funds to create your dream kitchen, and you’ve always been inspired by commercial appliances or custom cabinetry.
 Then go for it with a high-end kitchen remodel.
 Be prepared to dole out a lot of money, but expect to see breathtaking results.

 If you’re wondering what identifies a high-end remodel, think custom.
 Professional labor, custom products and luxury appliances are the ingredients for this type of update.
 Of course, you can expect to spend a nice little fortune for these results.
-Don’t be surprised if the grand total comes out to $40,000 or more, depending on the size of your kitchen and where you live, according to RemodelingImage.
+Don’t be surprised if the grand total comes out to $50,000 or more, depending on the size of your kitchen and where you live.
 In fact, don’t be shocked to pay double that if you want everything on your wish list.

 Here’s a look at what you will see in a remodel for your high-end kitchen:

-- Natural flooring like wood or tile, or go for something unique like hardwood floor with a stone inlay; expect to pay between $5 and $12 per square foot, according to Zillow.
+- Natural flooring like wood, or go for something unique like hardwood floor with a stone inlay; expect to pay between $5 and $12 per square foot installed, according to Zillow.

 - Custom cabinetry with features that include spice racks and folding doors, includes real wood, which will cost anywhere from $15,000 to $45,000 based on 30 new, custom cabinets installed, according to Better Homes and Gardens.

-- Countertops that make a statement, with options such as natural stone, granite, marble or concrete will run you from $30 per square foot to almost $200.
+- Countertops that make a statement, with options such as natural stone quartzite, granite, marble, or concrete will cost you in the range of $75 to almost $200 per square foot installed.

 - High-end appliances — efficient and elegant with features like digital programming and integrated televisions turn ordinary appliances into extraordinary, but expect to pay between $5,000 and $15,000 for each.